Master Vaz: Career

 In 1934, the tiatrist Saluzin from Bardez made the strategic decision to bring his theatrical production, titled Bomboichi Ixttinn (Bombay Friend), to the city of Bombay.
 In this production, Vaz's parents assumed the roles of Mr. and Mrs. Vaz within the said drama.
-At a tender age of 7, young Vaz, the protagonist's character, was introduced by the director as Master Vaz, a name that resonated and became his enduring stage name within the Konkani theater landscape.
+At the age of 7, young Vaz, the protagonist's character, was introduced by the director as Master Vaz, a name that resonated and became his enduring stage name within the Konkani theater landscape.
 During this period, Vaz collaborated with individuals such as Pako, Ernest Rebello, and Saluzin, collectively creating a repertoire of melodious compositions that Vaz performed with nostalgia.
 Additionally, Vaz's elder sister, Josephine, possessing a vocal prowess, joined her brother in rendering duets for approximately two years.
 Furthermore, Vaz's brother-in-law, Sebastian D'Souza, known by the moniker SD Punewala, contributed significantly by composing songs for Vaz's performances.
 Vaz initiated his foray into scriptwriting at the age of 12, debuting his first comedic tiatr, Jack and Mack, Tarvar Zalem Pack, at the St. Martin's Hall in Bandra.
 Although the production deviated from a conventional tiatr format, presenting itself as more of a concert, it received appreciation and acclaim from the discerning audience.
 Subsequently, Vaz continued to enrich the theatrical landscape with his creative output, successfully staging two additional tiatrs, namely Addecho Dotor (The Orthopedic) and Enddeanchem Noxib (Fool's Luck).

 The arrival of the Konkani singer Minguel Rod and his tiatr in Bombay heralded a significant milestone for Vaz's career.
 Welcomed into Rod's troupe, Vaz diligently engaged in rigorous rehearsals alongside fellow artist Kid Boxer, often concluding their creative endeavors with a shared convivial moment at Mahim.
 Notably, Paulo Marcel Pereira, hailing from the town of Goa Velha, contributed to the propagation of Minguel Rod's theatrical works, presenting the tiatrs Ghorchem Kestanv (Family Feud) and Bapul Bhav (Cousin Brother) in Goa subsequent to their successful staging in Bombay.
 During this period, Vaz and the entire troupe found solace and accommodation within the hospitality of Paulo's abode in Goa Velha.
 Encouraged by their predecessors' achievements, contractors from Verna, Goa and Cansaulim, namely Caetan Bev/Kontu and Sakratis/Paru, respectively, sought to emulate their success by staging Minguel Rod's celebrated tiatrs in numerous villages, predominantly in Verna and Cansaulim.
 This trend continued as Vaz and his troupe members spent the months between November and January in Goa, captivating local audiences with their tiatr performances while residing at Minguel Rod's residence in Cortalim.
 The culmination of their Goan sojourn coincided with the feast of Three Kings on 3 January, wherein they performed their final presentation in Cansaulim before returning to the city of Bombay.